Taxi and hire car industry reforms

-The Victorian government has also slashed taxi TAC premiums by up to $2000 a year to provide a level playing field with other commercial passenger vehicles.
+The Victorian Government has also slashed taxi TAC premiums by up to $2000 a year to provide a level playing field with other commercial passenger vehicles.

-Industry – not passengers – will be required to pay the levy for each trip.
 The levy is calculated on a total number of trips, and businesses will be able to spread the cost across long and short distance trip prices.

 A rebate scheme will be implemented for country areas if the levy has a disproportionate affect in smaller communities.